Progress Party's Youth: Recent history

 Norwegian secondary schools hold school elections.
 The organization consistently polls better there than its parent party and emerged as the largest party nationwide in 1989, 2003, 2005 and 2009.
-Recently, they have been out-polled by their social-democratic rivals from AUF.
-In 2009, FpU set a new membership record of 3,031 members, although this number dipped to 2,892 in 2010.
-Nevertheless, all political youth-organizations experienced an upsurge in new members in the aftermath of the 2011 Norway attacks.
+In 2009, FpU set a new membership record of 3,031 members, although this number sank to 855 in 2020.

 Ideology and political positions

 In the organization's manifesto, it states: "The Progress Party's Youth supports a free-marked economy, regulated by supply and demand, without interference from government officials.
 A market economy is the economical system which gives the individual person greatest freedom of action".
 It also wishes to reform the welfare state with private insurance arrangements and increase privatization in the health and education sector, for one making the public hospitals "compete" with the privately owned hospitals for best possible care.
 It supports the legalization of medicinal cannabis, and more liberal drug laws in general.